Quick Bible Survey

-During the rule of the kings, many of the Bible books written by prophets appeared.
-In 722 BC the northern kingdom was conquered by an empire called the Assyrian Empire, and the people were dispersed and are now considered the “ten lost tribes.”
-The southern kingdom, ruled by descendants of David, continued until it was conquered by the Babylonian empire, who destroyed the temple and deported the leading people to Babylon.
+During the rule of the kings, many of the Bible books written by prophets appeared, including Micah, who spoke of an eternal king to be born in Bethlehem, and Isaiah, who spoke of a coming child who would be called Immanuel (God with us).
+In 722 BC the northern kingdom was conquered by an empire called the Assyrian Empire, and the people were dispersed and are now called the “ten lost tribes.”
+The southern kingdom, ruled by descendants of David, continued until 586 BC when it was conquered by the Babylonian empire, who destroyed the temple and deported the leading people to Babylon.
 This time period, called the “exile,” continued for about 70 years.
 This was the time of the prophet Daniel, the one who was thrown to the lions for refusing to worship an idol.
-Daniel had visions in which he saw a heavenly “son of man,” and in which he envisioned the coming of an eternal kingdom after the passage of several hundred years.
+Daniel had visions in which he saw a heavenly “son of man,” and in which he envisioned the coming of an eternal kingdom.
 The Persian Empire defeated the Babylonians, and in 535 BC permitted the Jews to return to Israel, where they rebuilt the walls of Jerusalem and built another temple.
 This began the “second temple period,” which continued until the Romans destroyed that temple in AD 70.
 Prophets continued to write during this reconstruction period, and the last prophet is dated at 400 BC.
 This marks the ending point of the Hebrew Bible, which Christians call the “Old Testament.”

 During the 400 years between the end of the Old Testament and the birth of Jesus, the Israelites are ruled by Persians, then the Greek rulers following Alexander the Great, and finally the Romans take over the region in 63 BC.